mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Data arrives as an HTTP POST of an optionally gzipped payload of JSON.
 See the common [Edge Server] specification for details.

 Submissions hit a load balancer which handles the SSL connection, then forwards to a "tee" server, which may direct some or all submissions to alternate backends.
 In the past, the tee was used to manage the [cutover between different versions of the backend][cutover] infrastructure.
-It is implemented as an [`OpenResty`][OpenResty] plugin.
+It is implemented as an [`OpenResty`][openresty] plugin.

 From there, the [`mozingest`][mozingest] HTTP Server receives submissions from the tee and batches and stores data durably on Amazon S3 as a fail-safe (we call this "Landfill").
 Data is then passed along via [Kafka] for validation and further processing.
 If there is a problem with decoding, validation, or any of the code described in the rest of this section, data can be re-processed from this fail-safe store.
 The `mozingest` server is implemented as an `nginx` module.